nstansbury/Jam.js/README.md

 // module1.jsm
 "use strict";

-// I can asynchronously import any number of other dependant Namespaces or Modules in a module too - and without requiring a callback
+// I can asynchronously import any number of other dependant Namespaces or Modules
-Jam.import("My.Other.Namespace");
+// in a module too - and without requiring a callback Jam.import("My.Other.Namespace");

 // Anything I don't export is private to the Module var EXPORTED_SYMBOLS = ["Thing1", "Thing2"];

-// I am 'Global' only in this module NOT in the Global JavaScript object function Thing1(){
+// I am 'global' only in this module NOT in the Global JavaScript object function Thing1(){
 	init();		// We can call private/protected methods scoped to this module }